Updated: June 9, 2023.

 As you can see, it is indeed possible to perform an SEO audit using only Google Search Console, the free SEO tool that everyone should be using on a daily basis.

 In this guide, I touched upon the majority of technical (and non-technical) SEO elements that every SEO audit should check.
 A big advantage of this GSC approach to auditing is that the data and information come straight from Google, the only search engine we really care about.
 How cool is that?

-Check out my other SEO audit guides:
+Make sure to check my other SEO audit and technical SEO guides:

 - How to audit a site with JetOctopus

 - How to audit a site with Sitebulb